Dysgenesis of the corpus callosum

 - may project superiorly as a dorsal cyst

-- choroid may be seen as echogenic structure in the roof of the cyst
+- choroid may be seen as an echogenic structure in the roof of the cyst

 - lateral ventricles

-- gyri : may be seen in a "sunray appearence" on the sagittal plane
+- gyri: may be seen in a "sunray appearance" on the sagittal plane

-- may show abnormal course of peri-callosal arteries
+- color Doppler study may show an abnormal course of pericallosal arteries

 MRI is the modality of choice in evaluating both the corpus callosum and the frequently associated anomalies.
 Features include: